 - Indirect references, which are available for all WORD-oriented memories (%R, %W, %P, %L, %AI, %AQ), can be used as arguments to instructions wherever located variables in the corresponding WORD-oriented memory are allowed.
-Note that indirect references are converted into their corresponding direct references immediately before they are passed into an instruction or function. - Bit-in-word references are generally allowed on contact and coil instructions other than transition contacts and coils.
+Note that indirect references are converted into their corresponding direct references immediately before they are passed into an instruction or function. - Bit-in-word references are generally allowed on contact and coil instructions other than legacy transition contacts and coils (POSCON, NEGCON, POSCOIL and NEGCOIL).
 They are also allowed as arguments to function parameters that accept single or unaligned bits.